taylandogan/jekyll-now/_posts/2016-4-2-Impossibru-List.md

 + See the Northern Lights
 + E3
 + VidCon
++ Big Freedia concert

 **Habit Goals:**

-+ Meditate 10 mins every other day for 6 months
++ Meditate 10 mins every other day for 3 months
-+ Workout 3+ days/week for 6 months
++ Workout 3+ days/week for 3 months
 + Draw something everyday for a month

 **Creative Goals:**

 + Draw something I’d be proud to sell on RedBubble
 + Do 10 DIY projects
++ Shoot a short film
++ Prepare an art installation

 **Skill Goals:**